hbatistuzzo/Covid_SQL/README.md

 ## Queries

+- These will be focused on Brazillian cases, though the syntax is very easily changed on the sql file 'SQL_covid.sql'.

 ### Looking at Total Cases vs Total Deaths.
 What does the mortality look like?

 SELECT Location, date, total_cases, total_deaths, (total_deaths/total_cases)*100 as 'death%'